Pregnancy: COVID-19 Frequently Asked Questions

 How will COVID-19 affect my hospital visit/stay?

 We are working hard at both the QEH and PCH to continue to provide good quality care to families.
 Just as in the office, we have a screening process in place to be sure that everyone is treated with the care they require.
 For routine appointments, you may be allowed to have one person attend with you.
 Please call ahead if you have questions about who can accompany you to a prenatal appointment.

 When you are in labour, you may have up to two support persons with you.
 The hospital staff will complete a COVID-19 screening on the support persons.
 We understand the importance of having a loved one with you at this time.
-We are encouraging women and their partners to think ahead about their social distancing practices in the time leading up to their due date to try to keep illness or self-isolation (i.e. from travel) from limiting participation in the big day.
+We are encouraging women and their partners to think ahead about their physical distancing practices in the time leading up to their due date to try to keep illness or self-isolation (i.e. from travel) from limiting participation in the big day.

 Movement around the hospital may be fairly limited, so please consider this while packing - your support person may wish to bring extra clothes, toiletries, food, snacks, own medications etc. for their comfort and well-being.
 And don’t forget your cameras, cellphones and charging cables.
 As always, we know lots of people are waiting to meet your new baby!